toggl/track-extension/README.md

 ## Using the Button
 1. Log in to your [Toggl] account from the extension popup.
-2. Navigate to your [service](#compatible-services) and start your Toggl timer there
+2. Navigate to your [service](#compatible-services) and start your Toggl timer there.

 _See this article for reference where the start timer link is located in all the tools: [Where can I find the Button?]_

 Or start entry from the extension icon menu.

-3. To edit the running time entry
+3. To edit the running time entry:
-  - Edit entry details from the post start popup that is shown right after you click the "Start timer" button
+  - Edit entry details from the post start popup that is shown right after you click the "Start timer" button.
-  - Edit entry details from the extension icon menu by clicking the running time entry name
+  - Edit entry details from the extension icon menu by clicking the running time entry name.

 4. To stop the current running timer:
-  - Press the button again
+  - Press the button again.
-  - Stop the entry from the extension icon menu
+  - Stop the entry from the extension icon menu.
   - Start another time entry inside your account.

 ## Custom domains